Flies of North America

 Flies are prevalent in virtually all habitats, with over 16,000 species in North America.
 True flies can be distinguished from all other insects in that they only have one pair of normal wings.
 Most flies have compound eyes and mouthparts adapted for piercing, lapping or sucking fluids.
 Flies are some of the most deadly carriers of disease; millions still die from mosquito-carried malaria every year; countless thousands fall victim to yellow fever, typhoid and dysentery, all caused by fly-born bacteria.
 On the other hand, flies are important pollinators, scavengers, and parasites of other harmful insects – not to mention spider and fish food.

-There are over 7,000 species of robber flies (Family Asilidae) world wide; nearly 1,000 in North America.
+There are over 7,000 species of robber flies worldwide; nearly 1,000 in North America.
 All robber flies have stout, spiny legs, a dense moustache of bristles on the face (mystax), and 3 simple eyes (ocelli) in a characteristic depression between their two large compound eyes.
-The mystax helps protect the head and face when the fly encounters prey bent on defense.
+The mystax helps protect the head and face when the fly encounters struggling prey.
 The antennae are short, 3-segmented, sometimes with a bristle-like structure called an arista.

 Robber flies are not known to bite humans and are incapable of stinging.

 The short, strong proboscis is used to stab and inject victims with saliva containing neurotoxic and proteolytic enzymes which paralyze and digest the insides; the fly then sucks the liquefied meal much like we vacuum up an ice cream soda through a straw.
 Many species have long, tapering abdomens, sometimes with a sword-like ovipositor.
 Others are fat-bodied bumble bee mimics; the effect is quite convincing.